Delta Stewardship Council Members

 Diane Burgis

 Diane Burgis, of Oakley, serves on the Contra Costa County Board of Supervisors, representing the 230,000 residents of District 3.
-Her district includes a majority of Contra Costa County’s Delta region, and the communities of Antioch, Bethel Island, Brentwood, Byron, Discovery Bay, Knightsen, and Oakley in East Contra Costa County.
-Prior to being elected to the Contra Costa County Board of Supervisors in 2016, she served as a trustee on the East Bay Regional Parks District Board and as a member of the Oakley City Council.
+Supervisor Burgis’s district includes a majority of Contra Costa County’s Delta region, as well as the communities of Antioch, Bethel Island, Brentwood, Byron, Discovery Bay, Knightsen, and Oakley in East Contra Costa County.
+Before being elected to the Contra Costa County Board of Supervisors in 2016, she served as a trustee on the East Bay Regional Parks District Board and as a member of the Oakley City Council.
+Supervisor Burgis was named the California State Assembly’s 2012 Woman of the Year for District 15 for her work as Executive Director of Friends of Marsh Creek Watershed, and she received the Contra Costa County Commission on Women’s 2016 Women Empowering the Environment Award.

 Maria Mehranian

-She has also participated in numerous water policy panels, served as a guest lecturer for universities throughout the state, and continues to collaborate with teams of water engineers to develop guidelines for stormwater facilities.
-She holds leadership positions for academic institutions such as Cal Poly Pomona College of Engineering and Southwestern Law School.
+Maria Mehranian, of La Cañada Flintridge, is the managing partner of the Cordoba Corporation, an infrastructure development firm based in Los Angeles.
+Mehranian has served as a gubernatorial appointee on the Los Angeles Regional Water Quality Control Board from 2008 to 2016.
+She has also participated in numerous water policy panels and served as a guest lecturer at universities throughout the state.
+She continues to collaborate with water engineering teams to develop guidelines for stormwater facilities and holds leadership positions at academic institutions, including Cal Poly Pomona College of Engineering and Southwestern Law School.

 Daniel Zingale